DATE

 original image by 汉堡黄, via Instagram

 I kind of like this song.
-Honestly, I’ve never paid much attention to Chinese singers, but recently there really seem to be some great ones.
-Spotify keeps recommending Chinese artists to me, and that’s how I came across this song—“Crow”by Hamburger Huang.
-I looked into the styles and influences behind it, but I hadn’t heard of any of them before.
-It feels a bit strange—kind of modern, but also a bit like those early-2000s internet singers (wait, is that still called the millennium?
-I’m not sure—just something really retro, but I can’t put my finger on what exactly).
-It’s this blend of old and new, and I find it really interesting.
+To be honest, I’ve never really paid much attention to Chinese singers, but recently it does seem like there are some excellent ones.
+Spotify keeps recommending Chinese artists to me, and I came across this song—Hamburger Huang’s “Crow.”
+I tried to look into what styles these are, and I hadn’t heard a single one of them.
+It feels kind of strange, a bit modern, but also a bit like those millennial-era internet singers (is this what people call millennial-era?
+I’m not quite sure, just very retro, though I can’t pinpoint what exactly feels retro), a sense of blending old and new, which feels really interesting.
+In China, this kind of old-meets-new fusion seems to be quite popular lately, and it’s done really well.

-Even though I really don’t like her lyrics, it doesn’t ruin the rest of it.
-The song’s still great.
-I also really like her album cover, which was also chosen by Hamburger Huang herself.
-Everything about it really reflects her personality, her style, her preferences.
-I really love all of her choices—so stylized, so full of personal character.
-It’s genuinely refreshing.
-I feel like these female artists have such a promising future.
-They’re so talented.
+Even though I really don’t like her lyrics, it doesn’t overshadow the rest.
+I also really like her cover art, which was also chosen by Hamburger Huang herself.
+It really shows her personality, style, and preferences.
+I really like all her choices—they’re so stylized, with such a strong personal character.
+It’s truly refreshing.
+I feel like these female singers have a promising future.
+So impressive.
 Applause.

-Truthfully, I’m a little anxious about this blog post in Chinese.
-I don’t know if my grasp of the language is still what I thought it was… or maybe people talk differently now?
-Does this even sound like me?
-Do you know why I’ve been sending you my blog posts as I write them?
+To be honest, I feel a little uneasy about this Chinese blog post.
+I’m not sure if my grasp of the language is still the same as I once thought, or if people now just speak differently?
+Does this sound like something I’d say?
+Do you know why I’m now sending my blog posts to you in real time?
 I want you to hold me accountable.
-I can’t lie on this blog.
+I can’t lie in this blog.
 I have to be honest.

 sunnyspaceundefined@duck.com